empathyco/empathy-self-managed-components/README.md

 You can check that everything is up and running by executing `docker ps` or checking the containers' status in the Docker Desktop GUI.

 Once you execute the containers, a search and Elastic containers start.
-Also, an indexing job is started to add the necessary collections into your Elasticsearch.
-Wait until all processes are completed (it takes 2-3 minutes) to start searching using the IMDB public catalog lite version provided.
+Also, an indexing job starts to add the necessary collections to your Elasticsearch.
+Wait until all processes are completed (it takes 2-3 minutes) to start searching using the IMDB public catalogue lite version provided.

 Now, you're ready to go and play with SmC!
 You can perform a search request like [http://localhost:8080/query/imdb/search?query=wonderland&lang=en](http://localhost:8080/query/imdb/search?query=wonderland&lang=en) or use the UI on [http://localhost:8081](http://localhost:8081)